Maxi937/labMoviesApp/README.md

 # **Description**

-A tmdb client with a Supabase backend for some prsistence.
+A tmdb client with a Supabase backend for some persistence.

 - Discover Movies amd TV shows
 - Suggested Movies and TV shows